Subtitles Not Showing When Casting VLC to Chromecast

 Why won’t subtitles work when streaming VLC to Chromecast?

 The big reason why subtitles don’t show up when streaming from VLC to Chromecast is pretty simple: VLC just can’t handle subtitles with Chromecast.
-When you stream a video from VLC, it sends the video without recognizing the separate subtitle files.
-Even though VLC is a great player for many things, it just doesn’t know how to send subtitles over to Chromecast right now.
+When you stream a video from VLC, it sends the basic video data without recognizing the separate subtitle files.
+Even though VLC is a great player for many things, it just doesn’t know how to send subtitles over to Chromecast as of now.

 Related resource: How to Add Custom Subtitles to Netflix

-3. Simplified streaming: No need to mess with separate subtitle files every time you watch.
+3. With subtitles built in, you don’t need to mess with subtitle files every time you watch the video.

 VLC subtitles not working Chromecast

-For MKV video fans, MKVToolNix is a great tool for this job.
-For instructions, visit How to Merge SRT Subtitles with MKV using MKVToolNix.
+But if your video is in MKV format and you need a specific tool, MKVToolNix is a good option.
+For a step-by-step guide on this tool, visit How to Merge SRT Subtitles with MKV using MKVToolNix.

 Hardcode subtitles to video in VLC